-Permitted Capital Expenditure Allowance - OLG intends to pay the Service Provider a permitted capital expenditure allowance of up to approximately CAD \$3.25 Million, per year for Gaming Bundle 1 (Ottawa Area).
+Permitted Capital Expenditure Allowance - OLG intends to pay the Service Provider a permitted capital expenditure allowance of up to approximately CAD \$10 Million per year for SW11 and approximately CAD \$3 Million, per year for SW10, a portion of which allowance will be allocated to each individual Gaming Zone in Gaming Bundle 8 (Niagara).
 This allowance will be subject to an adjustment for inflation on an annual basis and is intended to approximately compensate for costs and expenses actually incurred in respect of the acquisition of gaming-related assets used in connection with a Gaming Site, subject to certain rights to accrue and carry forward any excess costs.

-Variable Component of Fee - OLG intends to pay the Service Provider 70% of the annual Gaming Revenue (on both Electronic Games and Live Table Games) for Gaming Bundle 1 (Ottawa Area) over a specified annual threshold.
+Variable Component of Fee - OLG intends to pay the Service Provider 70% of the annual Gaming Revenue (on both Electronic Games and Live Table Games) for Gaming Bundle 8 (Niagara) over a specified annual threshold.
 All Gaming Revenue below the specified threshold will be retained by OLG.

 Determination of Threshold - The annual threshold referred to above will be bid by the Successful Respondent as part of the competitive RFP Process.
-Prequalified Respondents will be expected to bid annual threshold amounts for Gaming Bundle 1 (Ottawa Area) for the number of years specified in the RFP, currently anticipated to be ten years, with the annual threshold for each subsequent year of the initial term of the Casino Operating and Services Agreement.
+Prequalified Respondents will be expected to bid annual threshold amounts for Gaming Bundle 8 (Niagara) for the number of years specified in the RFP, currently anticipated to be ten years, with the annual threshold for each subsequent year of the initial term of the Casino Operating and Services Agreement to be determined in accordance with the Casino Operating and Services Agreement.
 If Gaming Revenue for the Gaming Bundle in any given year is less than the annual threshold for that year, the Service Provider will be responsible to pay OLG an amount equal to the difference in accordance with the Casino Operating and Services Agreement.
 OLG may, in its discretion, establish a minimum annual threshold for bids during the RFP Process.